Franksamn345/C--revision_/C_basics.md

 2. Second declare the prototype mostly at the top of the code after the header files, so that it can be reused in other functions without repeating the declaration
 3. declare a variable in the required function and assign it the function call.. eg. "int x = sum(78, 90);"
 ##### Pointers
+###### We introduce a `pointer` in a function when we want to alter or change the value of a variable `else` we still pass a variable as the argument and thi will prevent the original value of the variable from changing
 * Incremetion when the "++"sign comes before the variable "pre-decrement" then 1 is added to the variable, and the value of the variable is changed.
 .
 Example:
 1. {